GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/ci.md

 In Julia, there exists a helpful module called [Test](https://docs.julialang.org/en/v1/stdlib/Test/) to help you do unit testing.

 ## Automate your workflow - CI/CD
+How to let everyone know that your unit tests are passing not only on your local machine, and the code is ready to be merged into the main branch?
+How to ensure that the code is always in a working state and the results are reproducible?
+This is where **CI/CD** comes in.
 CI/CD, which stands for continuous integration and continuous delivery/deployment, aims to streamline and accelerate the software development lifecycle.
 CI/CD are often integrated with git hosting services, e.g. [Github Actions](https://docs.github.com/en/actions).
 Typical CI/CD pipelines include the following steps: